 All repeat prescriptions have a second page with the details of the repeat medicines prescribed.
 Please note that if there is no second page it is likely that the item is not on repeat.
 This generally means that you need to see a doctor to get a further supply.
 If you tick the required items, this page can be returned to the surgery either by post or by hand, may be given to the receptionist or placed in the box on the left inside the front door of the surgery.

-Please note due to COVID-19 enrolment for online access has changed.
-Please contact our reception team if you need help registering for online access.
+Please note that due to COVID-19, enrolment for online access has changed.
+Please contact our reception team if you require help registering for online access.